 In Ontario, there are two social housing programs beneficial to landlords: The Rent Supplement Component (RSC) and the Housing Allowance Component (HAC).
 The RSC is a government-issued stipend paid directly to compliant landlords to help them maintain affordability at their residences.
 The HAC, meanwhile, is issued to low-income tenants to assist them with monthly rent payments.

-There are a number of benefits associated with participating in the RSC program, as well as renting to tenants participating in the HAC program.
-Here are just some of the reasons you may want to consider participating in a social housing program, or rent to other low-income tenants:
+There are several benefits associated with participating in the RSC program, as well as renting to tenants participating in the HAC program.
+Here are just some of the reasons you may want to consider participating in a social housing program or rent to other low-income tenants:

-· Protection from financial hardships: When the government is assisting a tenant with their rent bill, it’s likely they’ll be able to pay the full amount due, even if they lose their job or face another unexpected financial hardship.
+When the government is assisting a tenant with their rent bill, they’ll likely be able to pay the full amount due, even if they lose their job or face another unexpected financial hardship.
 Even if they aren’t able to pay their share, you’ll still receive the amount the government kicks in.